Heinrich Ehrler: Sinking of the Tirpitz

 After this unsuccessful action, Ehrler and Dörr faced a court martial hearing in Oslo on the grounds of not having understood the seriousness of the attack.
 The allegations included delaying scrambling the fighters, leaving the squadron and falsely claiming that Ehrler's radio had ceased to operate, preventing him from leading the squadron against the enemy aircraft.
 Ehrler and Dörr were both made responsible for the loss and tried before the 2nd senate of the Reichskriegsgericht on 17, 18 and 20 December 1944 under the chair of Generalrichter Dr. Ernst Reuter.
 Both were charged with cowardice before the enemy, a charge which had to be dropped.
 Ehrler was also charged for having abnormal ambition.
 The court believed that Ehrler abandoned his command post to claim his 200th aerial victory thus disobeying a direct order from the Reichsmarschall which demanded that such a mission should have been led from the ground.
-While Dörr was acquitted from all charges, Ehrler was found guilty, relieved of command, demoted and sentenced to three years imprisonment for insubordination.
+While Dörr was acquitted of all charges, Ehrler was found guilty, relieved of command, demoted and sentenced to three years imprisonment for insubordination.
 In addition, the court concluded that Ehrler lacked the necessary experience to lead a fighter unit on the Western Front.
 Ehrler had been recommended for the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern) prior to the loss of Tirpitz, but the award was not approved.

 The sentence may have been politically motivated.
-Dönitz was now in the ascendant over Göring, who ultimately court-martialled Ehrler, perhaps to placate the commander-in-chief of the navy.
+Karl Dönitz was now in the ascendant over Göring, who ultimately court-martialled Ehrler, perhaps to placate the commander-in-chief of the navy.
 Ehrler's combat record likely saved him from execution.
 Ehrler was not helped by persistent rumours that he was on unofficial leave with a girlfriend in Oslo as nearly a thousand sailors died.

 Schuck, one of his junior officers, appealed to Reichskommissar Josef Terboven.
 On 12 January 1945 Terboven hand-delivered Schuck's affidavit in support of Ehrler to Reichsmarschall Hermann Göring, Commander-in-Chief of the Luftwaffe.
 Further investigations and testimonies indicated that the aircrews did not know that the Tirpitz had been moved to the new location at Håkøya a couple of weeks earlier, and Heinrich Ehrler was a convenient scapegoat for the failure to protect Tirpitz.
 The investigation concluded the reason for the failure was poor communication between the Kriegsmarine and the Luftwaffe.
 Ehrler was exonerated.
 On 1 March 1945, Hitler officially pardoned Ehrler, the Führer HQ announced his return to front-line service, where he would have the chance to "rehabilitate himself."
 Ehrler's sentence was commuted and his loss of rank rescinded.
 He was reassigned to a Messerschmitt Me 262 fighter squadron in Germany.